Empire-Strikes-Back/Flula/readme.txt

 - we have just readme

-we have no function docs or comments

-- only code

 we say no to nesting

 - our libraries and source files of each library or program -  are flat on one single level